Environmental

 Climate change

 The need for climate change risk management is more urgent than ever considering the scale of adverse economic impacts of human activities on the environment today.
-At Hexcare, we address this risk by computing and monitoring greenhouse gas emissions from the plants’ production processes and operations of our offices in Malaysia and Spain.
+At Hexcare, we address this risk by computing and monitoring greenhouse gas emissions from the plants’ production processes and operations of our offices in Malaysia.

 As a responsible global corporate citizen, we believe that it is important to continuously reduce the impact of GHG emissions from year to year through improving operational efficiencies and applying green technologies where feasible.
 We established our emissions data table to represent Hexcare’s operational carbon emissions following the guidelines in the Greenhouse Gas (GHG) Protocol, which is a standard governing the accounting and reporting of seven GHG covered by the Kyoto Protocol, and subsequently taken pro-active steps to reduce them.
 In the process, we have also defined the operational boundaries for the purpose of such calculation, taking into account the scopes of both direct and indirect emissions within the boundaries.
 The emission factors used were made with reference to recognized sources such as the Malaysian Green Technology Corporation’s website (CDM Electricity Baseline for Malaysia), the Department for Environment (DOE), Food and Rural Affairs (Defra) UK GHG Conversion Factors and the Intergovernmental Panel on Climate Change (IPCC), which are relevant to our operations.